Explanation User Interfaces: A Systematic Literature Review

+\Cref{tab:AI_alg} summarises the \ac{AI} algorithms employed in the surveyed studies.
+Neural networks prevail over the other techniques, followed by ensemble methods and white-box models.
+These results highlight the prevalence of complex, opaque models like neural networks, which require \ac{XAI} techniques to enhance interpretability.
 The distribution of XAI methodologies, as shown in \Cref{tab:XAI_method}, reveals that feature importance methods are the most frequently used, followed by counterfactual explanations and Shapley values.
 These techniques primarily aim to provide localised insights into individual model predictions.
 The dominance of neural networks and the frequent use of these explanation techniques underscore the need for some form of interpretability in such complex systems.
 Feature importance, counterfactual explanations, and Shapley values are valuable tools to bridge the gap between black-box models and actionable, user-friendly explanations.
-As emphasised by \citeauthor{Miller2019Explanation}, effective explanations should focus on relevance and comprehensibility rather than exhaustively detailing model structure \cite{Miller2019Explanation}.
+As emphasised by Miller, effective explanations should focus on relevance and comprehensibility rather than exhaustively detailing model structure \cite{Miller2019Explanation}.
 It should still be noted that, although the literature employs such techniques to provide some form of explanation for the black-box model, this has a polarising effect as some argue that this is, in fact, not the best course of action, instead preferring white-box models when possible \cite{Rudin2019Stop}.

-Some less common techniques, such as salient masks \cite{Hwang2022Clinical, Kadir2023User}, neuron activation \cite{Wang2023DeepSeer}, decision trees \cite{Khanna2022Finding}, and partial dependency plots, suggest niche or specialised applications in \acp{XUI}.
+Some less common techniques, such as salient masks \cite{Hwang2022Clinical, Kadir2023User}, neuron activation \cite{Wang2023DeepSeer}, decision trees \cite{Khanna2022Finding}, and partial dependency plots, suggest specialised applications in \acp{XUI}.
 These methods often target unique requirements or particular user groups, emphasizing the diverse needs within the \acp{XUI} design space.